Consistent and Scalable Composite Likelihood Estimation of Probit Models with Crossed Random Effects: Introduction

+In this paper we develop a new composite likelihood approach to handling probit models with two crossed random effects.
+Our initial motivation was to get point and interval parameter estimates at a computational cost that grows only linearly in the sample size, $N$.
+Standard algorithms for crossed random effects typically have superlinear cost, commonly $\Omega(N^{3/2})$, making them unsuitable for modern large data sets.
+A second issue is that the marginal likelihood in a crossed random effects model is an integral over $\Real^D$ where $D$ is large enough to make the integration problem challenging.
+Our scalable estimation method replaces this $D$-dimensional integral by $D$ integrals of dimension one.

+The common notation for mixed effects models combines fixed and random effects through a formula such as $X{\beta} + Z{b}$ using matrices $X$ and $Z$ of known predictors with unknown coefficient vectors ${\beta}$ and ${b}$ where ${b}$ happens to be random.
+This formulation is simple and elegant but it hides some extremely important practical differences.
+As discussed above, the crossed setting leads to one high-dimensional integral while the hierarchical one uses many low-dimensional integrals.
+For Gaussian responses we can use generalized least squares on the response vector, without explicitly solving an integral.
+Even there, the crossed setting is harder.
+A hierarchical model has a block diagonal covariance matrix for the response vector resulting in a linear cost.
+For unbalanced crossed random effects, generalized least squares typically has a superlinear cost.

-In an era where the size $N$ of data sets is growing rapidly it is not possible to use algorithms with a cost of $\Omega(N^{3/2})$.
-Ideally the cost should be $\mathcal O(N)$.
+With the size $N$ of data sets growing rapidly it is not possible to use estimation methods with a cost of $\Omega(N^{3/2})$.
+Ideally the cost should be $O(N)$.
 We are motivated by electronic commerce problems with large data sets.
 A company might have customers $i=1,\dots,R$, to which it sells items $j=1,\dots,C$.
-It would then be interested in modeling how a response $Y_{ij}$ depends on some predictors $\bm{x}_{ij}\in\Real^p$.
-If they do not account for the fact that $Y_{ij}$ and $Y_{ij'}$ are correlated due to a common customer $i$ or that $Y_{ij}$ and $Y_{i'j}$ are correlated due to a common item $j$, they will not get efficient estimates of the coefficients in their model.
-Much more seriously, they will not get reliable standard errors for those estimates.
+It would then be interested in modeling how a response $Y_{ij}$ depends on some predictors ${x}_{ij}\in\Real^p$.
+If they do not account for the fact that $Y_{ij}$ and $Y_{is}$ are correlated due to a common customer $i$ or that $Y_{ij}$ and $Y_{rj}$ are correlated due to a common item $j$, they will get an inefficient estimate.
+This flaw is less severe when $N$ is so large.
+What is very serious is that they will get unreliable standard errors for their estimates.
+In a setting where accounting for random effects is computationally impossible we expect that many users will simply ignore them, getting very na\"ive variance estimates and finding too many things significant.

-A typical feature of data in our motivating applications is a very sparse sampling.
-Only $N\ll RC$ of the possible $(\bm{x}_{ij},Y_{ij})$ values are observed.
+A typical feature of data in our motivating applications is very sparse and imbalanced sampling.
+Only $N\ll RC$ of the possible $({x}_{ij},Y_{ij})$ values are observed.
 There is generally no simple structure in the pattern of which $(i,j)$ pairs are observed.
-We write $\obset\subset \{1,\dots,R\}\times\{1,\dots,C\}$ for the set of $(i,j)$ pairs where $(\bm{x}_{ij},Y_{ij})$ was observed.
-While we use electronic commerce as our example, large sparsely sampled crossed data sets arise in other areas too.
+It is common for the data to have very unequal sampling frequencies in each of the row and column variables.